 2011: The Boarding School Experience training with Nick Duffell, Helena Lovendal and Joy Shaverien (author of Boarding School Syndrome, The psychological trauma of the ‘privileged’ child, Routledge, 2015).

-2014-15: Boarding School Workshop Facilitation with Nick Duffell (author of The Making of Them, Lone Arrow Press, 2000 and Wounded Leaders, Lone Arrow Press, 2015).
+2014-15: Boarding School Workshop Facilitation with Nick Duffell (author of The Making of Them, Lone Arrow Press, 2000, Wounded Leaders, Lone Arrow Press, 2015, and co-author with Thurstine Bassett of Trauma, Abandonment & Privilege, Routledge, 2016).

 2017-18: Experience gained in Group Therapy